Flops and spherical functors: vanishing and 2-periodicity

 Morphism $\alpha$ is defined globally.
 It is enough to check that it is an isomorphism in the completions at closed points of $Y$.
 Therefore, we assume that morphism $f$ satisfies (c) and $\nN$ is a direct sum of copies of $\nN_i$ and $\oO_X$.
-Statement for $\oO_X$ follows from distinguished triangle
+Statement for $\oO_X$ follows from the exact triangle